We bought our first caravan a couple of years ago, and we were complete and utter novices.

 Next, we needed to buy the awning.
 Another big grey area.
 So back to the showrooms, lots of research, and finally a Kampa Rally Air Pro 390 Plus was the one for us.
 It’s turned out to be brilliant, easy and quick to put up, lots of space.

-So this is where we are at.
-We’re enjoying more family holidays and we’re seeing a lot of the UK.
+There is no doubt about it.
+We’re enjoying more family holidays and we’re seeing a lot of our beautiful UK.

-We hope to shine a spotlight on owning a caravan and urge people to look past the stereotypes.
-Caravanning is being hailed as officially cool again – and we think it is – and the rise in UK caravan sales seems to suggest we’re not alone in our thinking.
+Caravanning is being hailed as officially cool again – we certainly think it is – and the rise in UK caravan sales seems to suggest we’re not alone in our thinking.

 NB: Everything about this post was organised and paid for ourselves, and all views expressed are entirely those of Curious Campers.